MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 <!-- :::item name="DockerOutput"::: -->
 **`DockerOutput`**<br><!-- :::editable-content name="Value"::: -->
-The path of the file(s) which contains the output of the command.
-This contains two file paths (separated by newline characters) in case of buildAndPush command, and one file path for any other command.
+Specifies the path to the files that contain the command output.
+You can list two file paths on separate lines for the `buildAndPush` command, and one file path for any other command.
 <!-- :::editable-content-end::: -->
 <!-- :::item-end::: -->